MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/authentication-and-security/step-up/index.md

 > <span class="glyphicon glyphicon-exclamation-sign" aria-hidden="true"></span> **Important:** Both security check's implementations need to be bundled inside the same adapter.

-To resolve this reference the framework looks up for a security check with appropriate class, and injects its reference into the dependent security check.
+To resolve this reference the framework looks up for a security check with the appropriate class, and injects its reference into the dependent security check.
 If there are more than one security checks of the same class, the annotation has an optional `name` parameter that can be used to specify the unique name of the referred check.

 ## State machine